A Solution for Data Security Workforce Shortage

 Elynx Technologies Partners with The University of Tulsa

 TULSA, Oklahoma – In highly specialized areas such as oil and gas, data security companies are struggling to find workers equipped with the skills to keep volatile and sensitive information secure while being sent rapidly across the globe.
-To solve this challenge companies such as eLynx Technologies, a global leader in data security, are turning to untapped hubs of creative and brilliant individuals, local universities.
+To solve this challenge companies such as eLynx Technologies are turning to untapped hubs of creative, brilliant individuals and local universities.

 The Applied Research Center for Cloud of Things (ARC-CoT) in the Tandy School of Computer Science at The University of Tulsa (TU) and eLynx Technologies recently announced a new partnership to enhance data security in the oil and gas field.
 TU, through the Tandy School of Computer Science, is recognized by the National Security Agency as a National Center for Excellence in Information Assurance and Cyber Defense Education and Research.

 “eLynx can tap into the Tandy School of Computer Science’s world renown cyber security and operations programs.
 This team will be looking for vulnerability patterns using advanced machine learning algorithms to provide more actionable responses,” said eLynx President and CEO Stephen Jackson.
 “Our security will only be enhanced with our new partnership with TU’s Applied Research Center for Cloud of Things.”

 The University of Tulsa also knows there is much to celebrate in this partnership, as their students are afforded the opportunity to apply their knowledge in real-life situations.